zhefu2/SerenCDR/README.md

 ## Quick Start

-1. Pre-calculate the items' unexpectedness scores for each user and generate the unexpectedness training set
+1. Pre-calculate the items' expectedness scores for each user and generate the training samples
     ```
-    python Unexpectedness_generation.py
+    python Expectedness_generation.py
     ```

 2. Train the SerernCDR model